 The new Anaerobic Ponds will also accumulate sludge.
 At normal rates, it would be required that these ponds be de-sludged once in 5 to 7 years.
-Based on comments Bvi (Appendix F1 of the BAR for C&RR) the volume of sludge expected after 7 years equates to approximately 43m3 after 7 years.
-Typically this is done by taking one pond out of operation and physically removing the sludge by hand and disposing of it at a registered landfill site or burying the sludge in pre-excavated trenches (Bvi Technical Report 2018).
+Based on comments Bvi (Appendix F1 for C&RR) the volume of sludge expected after 7 years equates to approximately 43m3 after 7 years.
+When ponds are to be de-sludged in future (approx. 5-7 years) sludge needs to be dried as per the method described above (Alternative A for sludge handling and disposal).
+Sludge to be tested and classified to determine best method of disposal.